First off, lets start by defining the terms SFR and SBC so we are all on the same page:

 SFR and SBC lending is very similar in that one must understand the cash flow generated by the subject property.
 Hopefully, my goal of demystifying small balance commercial lending will inspire residential mortgage brokers to add SBC loans to their product offerings.
 I would encourage residential mortgage brokers to survey their clients and find out which of them owns or is looking to purchase small multifamily buildings (5 – 50 units) or mixed-use properties (with residential and retail units in the same property) as a entry point into SBC lending world.
 We are finding that many SFR investors own or are looking to own these type assets.
 Do not let the perceived complexity of an SBC asset scare you away from adding these loan products to your offerings and expanding your business.

-For more investor tools and resources, visit our Resources Page.
+For more investor tools and resources, visit our blog.